ka1amita/project/README.md

 The app was deployed to multiple environments on cloud but is currently offline.

-I don't intend to continue as I prefer to work on my own projects at the moment.
-Check them out!

 ## Description

 Todo app.
 Created with _Spring_ API and _React_ frontend.